Skip to main content

 Dr. Behrooz Khademazad has served the Grand Prairie community for over 30 years, providing trusted and affordable dental care.
 Known for his conservative, education-focused approach, Dr. Khademazad has helped thousands of patients, from Nottingham Estates to Dalworth Park, navigate the transition to dentures with confidence and clarity.
-He combines experience, technical expertise, and personalized attention to help every patient make informed decisions about their care.
+He combines experience, technical expertise, and personalized attention to help every restorative dentistry patient make informed decisions about their care.

 When Cost Becomes the Priority in Denture Care